 LAIWAN is an interdisciplinary artist, writer and educator with a wide-ranging practice based in poetics and philosophy.
 Born in Zimbabwe of Chinese parents, her family immigrated to Canada in 1977 to leave the war in Rhodesia.
 Her art training began at the Emily Carr College of Art & Design (1983), and she returned to school to receive an MFA from Simon Fraser University School for Contemporary Arts (1999).
-Recipient of numerous awards, including the Vancouver Queer Media Artist Award (2008), Laiwan exhibits regularly, curates projects in Canada, the US, and Zimbabwe, is published in anthologies and journals, and is a cultural activist.
+Recipient of numerous awards, from a recent Canada Council Research & Creation Award (2017) to the Vancouver Queer Media Artist Award (2008), Laiwan exhibits regularly, curates projects in Canada, the US, and Zimbabwe, is published in anthologies and journals, and is a cultural activist.

 Since 2000, Laiwan has been investigating embodiment through performativity, audio, music, improvisation, and varieties of media, along with bodily and emotional intelligence, so as to unravel and engage presence.
 Recent public commissions have also enabled her to focus on issues of urban development, touching on poetic and philosophic themes related to current questions of environment and the built cityscape of Vancouver.